 The listed shipping rates are often not just for a single piece of hardware.
 It might cover everything in an entire order, up to a certain dollar amount.
 So you may be able to get a great deal on shipping by combining your whole order under one supplier.

 For a more in-depth discussion of euro-style hinges, take a look at the notes on the 2 door base cabinet plans.
-Otherwise, just click on the link below.
+Otherwise, click on the image to the left or just click here.
 If you'd like to download a copy to your computer, right click then "save-as".
 Either way, you'll need the Adobe reader to view the file.